SeanOMik/eBookReaderSwitch/README.md

 * Dark and light mode
 * Landscape reading view
 * Portrait reading view
+* Touch screen controls
+	* Touch the botton/top of the screen to zoom in/out and left and right to change the page.

 ### Current State:
 * Most PDF files work, and all epub, cbz and xps files I've tested work.